-In this episode, Ms. Mugdha Shetye talks about Civil Engineering.
+Career in Civil Engineering-In this episode, Ms. Mugdha Shetye talks about Civil Engineering.
 If you have a fascination for various monuments, large structures, bridges, airports, dams, etc. Ever have thoughts about building or constructing something – Like roads, buildings, ports, township planning & construction, metro rails, etc. Then civil engineering can be a career option.

 Civil engineering is a professional engineering discipline that deals with the planning, designing and executing structural work like roads, bridges, tunnels, buildings, airports, dams, waterworks, sewage systems, traffic and transportation systems, irrigation and power plants, ports and harbors, oil rigs, etc. A civil engineer is responsible for planning and designing a project, constructing the project to the required scale, and maintenance of the project.

 To be a civil Engineer various options are like a post-class tenth one can straight apply for a Diploma in Engineering.
 The entry is purely on the bases of tenth standard marks.
 It’s a three-year course after the class tenth.
 If the student has secured a very good percentage in all the three years of his diploma he has a provision to get a lateral entry for his Bachelors’s Programme.

 The second option, one can complete 10 +2 in science stream with Physics, Chemistry, and Mathematics and also clear relevant exams at the All India Level and State Levels like JEE or respective State CET, and apply for a Bachelor’s program i.e. B.E or B. Tech.
 It’s a four years course post-class twelfth.